 If you bring cash, your account is opened immediately.
-If you are transferring funds from your home bank, it can take a couple of weeks for the amount to be credited to your account.
+If you are transferring funds from your home bank, it may take some time for the amount to be credited to your account.

-Credit cards, too, are becoming more and more accepted.
-There are many Geldautomat's that will accept them for cash advances and they are accepted at boutiques, department stores, hotels, airports, many restaurants.
-They can be used at the T-Punkt telecom shops to buy equipment and are accepted by the Bahn for the purchase of train tickets.
+Credit cards are becoming more and more accepted in Germany.
+There are many International Geldautomat that will accept them for cash advances, and they are accepted at boutiques, department stores, hotels, airports and many restaurants.
+They can be used at Telekom shops and other telephone stores to purchase equipment.
+They are also accepted by the Bahn for the purchase of train tickets.
 Be sure to check to see if credit cards are accepted in shops or restaurants.

-German banks, too, are into online banking.
+German banks are into online banking.
 With most of them now you can check your balance or order a fund transfer from your computer.
 PIN numbers are issued for home banking and automatic teller machines.
 TAN numbers used in making online transfers are now sent to an account holder via a mobile phone SMS or are generated by a device used to scan a bar code on your computer.

 There are four different types of banks in Germany: public sector commercial banks (Private Geschäftsbanken), savings banks (Sparkassen), credit cooperatives (Kreditgenossenschaften) and the Postbank.
 The distinctions between these are of little interest to most depositors.
 The rules for a standard checking account (Girokonto) are generally identical.

-There are several alternate ways of making payments in Germany
+There are several ways of making payments in Germany.

 Transfer (Überweisung) is used to transfer money from one account to another.
-You fill in a transfer form (Überweisungsformular) and hand it in.
-This can be done online or with a paper form.
+You fill in a paper transfer form (Überweisungsformular) and hand it in or complete the form online and use a TAN number to complete the transaction.

 Standing order (Dauerauftrag) is used if you have regularly recurring payments of a set sum, such as rent, insurance premiums, television fees and the like This sum is deducted automatically from your account on an agreed date and transferred to the account of the recipient.
 The necessary forms can be filled out online or at the bank.